mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 * The on-time pane is produced when watermark has passed
 * Window and elements times are exactly like for the latest early-pane, because there has not been any new activity observed since the last early-pane was emitted
+* When on-time pane is emitted, the downstream steps in the pipeline could decide to invalidate the speculative results and use the complete session instead

 Late results: